adilmac1/RepData_PeerAssessment1/PA1_template.md

 The mean of the total number of steps: 10766
 The median of the total number of steps: 10766

 The mean and median of imputed data is different compared with the original data.
-The mean and median of imputed data is the same.
+The mean and median of imputed data is the same.The mean and median of the imputed data are larger than the original data.

 ##Are there dierences in activity patterns between weekdays and weekends?